 Payment and Cancellation Policies

 Cancellation Policy: At Alternity Healthcare, we see one patient at a time so that each patient gets our undivided attention.
 To provide that level of personalized service, we allocate large blocks of time in our schedule for each appointment.
 Accordingly, our cancellation policy is very strict and refunds will not be provided.
 Cancellations made 72 hours or more before the scheduled appointment will be rescheduled without penalty.
-Appointments that are cancelled within 72 hours and no-shows may be subject to a cancellation fee up to 50% of the visit charge.
-If multiple appointments are cancelled, irrespective of the notice, Alternity Healthcare may charge the 50% cancellation fee.
+Appointments that are cancelled or rescheduled within 71 hours may be subject to a cancellation fee up to 50% of the visit charge.
+If multiple appointments are cancelled, irrespective of the notice, Alternity Healthcare may opt to charge the 50% cancellation fee.
+No-show appointment or same day cancellations forfeit the entire visit fee.

 Refund Policy: Payments for initial visits that have occurred are not refundable.
 Generally, programs are non-cancellable for the stated term.
 In the event that Alternity Healthcare agrees to cancel a program, none of the fees paid to the point of the cancellation are refundable.
 This is due to the fact that there is a significant amount of effort to create the individualized program and the initial prescriptions.
 Scheduled future payments may be cancelled at the sole discretion of Alternity Healthcare.